-Below are the details of research projects and research-based aspects of work I have undertaken, in a range of areas including evidence use in social services, impacts of surveillance on authors, access to higher education and information experiences around politics and the news.
+Below are the details of projects and research-based aspects of work I have undertaken, in a range of areas including online learning, evidence use in social services, impacts of surveillance on authors, access to higher education and information experiences around politics and the news.
 Related publications are listed here.

 Evidence Search and Summary Service, Institute for Research and Innovation in Social Services (Iriss)

-Within this role I am undertaking evidence-based practice and generating practice-based evidence for the development of the service around: evidence searching, evaluation and communication; reference dialogue; information literacy support; and capturing impact.
+Whilst managing this service I was responsible for service design, launch, delivery, assessment and continuous improvement.
+Within the role I undertook evidence-informed practice and generated practice-based evidence and support resources for the development of the service around: evidence searching, evaluation and communication; reference dialogue; information literacy support; and capturing impact.